-NBA Rumors: Chicago Bulls’ Rajon Rondo And Fred Hoiberg Have Not Spoken Since Being Benched
+NBA Rumors: Chicago Bulls’ Rajon Rondo And Fred Hoiberg Have Not Spoken Since PG Was Benched

 “I don’t know.
 I know a little bit of what’s going on, but it’s out of my control really, as far as what they have going on.
 So I’m going to have to play better.”

-When to came to his sporadic, albeit nonexistent minutes during the time he was bnched by the Chicago Bulls, Rajon Rondo said that it is up to the coach.
+When to came to his sporadic, albeit nonexistent minutes during the time he was benched by the Chicago Bulls, Rajon Rondo said that it is up to the coach.

 “It’s not a great feeling as a player to play like that.
 You’re only as good as your coach thinks you are.
 That’s a big part of each individual’s success in the NBA.”